 The transmitter snaps into a plastic frame sewn into the glove and allows the user to auto-eject the transmitter with one hand.
 With removable electronics, it also provided savings for Crown because the glove is far less expensive to replace than the transmitter.

-The QuickPick Remote has reduced operator fatigue by eliminating steps by 70% and has increased productivity by saving the operator up to 5 seconds per click at a 16-foot interpick distance.
-At 100 clicks per hour, this has led to Crown’s customer’s experiencing an average of 10-15% increase in productivity.
+The QuickPick Remote has reduced operator fatigue by eliminating steps by 70% and has increased productivity by up to 25%.
 In addition to productivity, this solution has also reduced damage with steer correction and obstacle detection as well as promotes safety by reducing potential for work injuries and long time accidents.